 Light skin makes laser hair removal easier to perform.
 Fewer treatments are required and better, faster results are obtained.
 People with darker skin can be treated, but more sessions are required, and greater expertise is required on the part of the laser center.
 Laser hair removal must be individualized for each patient.

 + Does hair color matter?

-Although one laser session can produce long-term hair removal, as a rule multiple treatment sessions are necessary to obtain optimal results.
-In large part this is due to the fact that laser hair removal is most effective for hair which is in the anagen phase of growth.
+Although one laser session can produce long term hair removal, as a rule multiple treatment sessions are necessary to obtain optimal results.
+A large part this is due to the fact that laser hair removal is most effective for hair which is in the anagen phase of growth.
 Since hair grows in cycles, not all of the hairs are in the anagen phase at any given time, and additional sessions are necessary to catch all of the hairs when they are in the anagen phase.

 + Can laser remove all hair permanently?

 Waxing, shaving, and tweezing all provide temporary hair removal.
 Several of the newer lasers such as the IPL have clearly documented proof that there is permanent hair reduction after each treatment.
 The FDA has approved several lasers for permanent hair reduction, and more results with additional lasers are pending.
 The results tend to be additive i.e. more treatments lead to greater degrees of permanent hair reduction.
 For any given patient results cannot be precisely predicted.
 Results can be variable, even with the best lasers.